All posts

 How it feels to develop ChatGPT Apps (good).

 TL;DR: ChatGPT Apps are MCP Apps: React components (or any web app) rendered in sandboxed iframes inside ChatGPT conversations.
-Use sunpeak to scaffold the project, develop against the local simulator at localhost:3000, test with simulation files and Playwright, then deploy the built files with your production MCP server.
+Use sunpeak to scaffold the project, develop against the local inspector at localhost:3000, test with simulation files and Playwright, then deploy your MCP server and submit to the ChatGPT App Directory.

 Understand the Architecture